deskvillage/dannychadburn.github.io/content-information-architecture.md

 [Contact me](/contact). if you'd like to hear more about how I have:

 - Recategorised over 5,000 reference pages for a site attracting 1 million visits a day
-- Managed the transition to a new CMS, guiding teams in Boston, London, Berlin and Hyderabad through the process
+- Managed the transition to a new CMS across teams in Boston, London, Berlin and Hyderabad
-- Merged six distintive microsites under a single umbrella brand domain
+- Merged six distintive product microsites under a single umbrella brand domain
-- Delivered training sessions and a wiki, reflecting real-world scenarios for a global network of content creators
+- Delivered real-world scenario training sessions and a wiki for a global publishing house

 By [employing my expertise](/contact), I can solve your content challenges at a rapid pace, without you being tied down with too many senior-level staff or expensive agencies.